dukei/git-auto-update/README.md

  ```
   { useMaster : false, regex: { windowsRegex : /-windows-/, linuxRegex : /-linux-/, macRegex : /-darwin-/ }, updatePath : './' }
  ```

+## Return Value
+Returns a new promise to be able to run asynchronously.
+If updated it will return true and if not it will return false.